sohumkhot/lms-backend/README.md

 - models: Contains the schemas for User and Loan documents
 - middleware: Contains the middleware for catching Async errors and Custom Error Handling
 - utils: Contains helper functions
+- tests: Contains tests for Users and Loan routes

 ### Backend Installation